input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

   - For verification method type `"EcdsaSecp256k1VerificationKey2019"`, add `"https://w3id.org/security/suites/secp256k1-2019/v1"`
   - For verification method type `"Ed25519VerificationKey2020"`, add `"https://w3id.org/security/suites/ed25519-2020/v1"`
   - For service type `"DIDCommMessaging"`, add `"https://didcomm.org/messaging/contexts/v2"`
+  - For service type `"LinkedDomains"`, add "https://identity.foundation/.well-known/did-configuration/v1"
 - For each key that does not have usage `MASTER_KEY` nor `REVOCATION_KEY`, we create an object in the `verificationMethod` field.
 For each object:
     - The `id` is the key id prepended by the DID received as input and a `#` character separating the strings.
 For instance, for an identifier `key-1`, and `d` equals to `did:prism:abs` we will obtain the `id` equal to `did:prism:abs#key-1`
-    - The `type` is the `type` we see in the key
+    - If the `curve` field value associated to the key is `SECP_CURVE_NAME`
-    - If the `type` field value is "EcdsaSecp256k1VerificationKey2019"
+      - The `type` is  "EcdsaSecp256k1VerificationKey2019"
       - The `controller` is the DID received for resolution, `d`
       - The `publicKeyJwk` is the JWK public key where:
           - `crv` is "secp256k1"
           - `kty` is "EC"
           - `x` and `y` are the corresponding coordinates of the key
-    - If the `type` field value is "EcdsaSecp256k1VerificationKey2019"
+    - If `curve` field value associated to the key is `ED255_CURVE_NAME`
+      - The `type` is "Ed25519VerificationKey2020"
       - The `controller` is the DID received for resolution, `d`
       - The `publicKeyJwk` is the JWK public key where:
           - `kty` is "OKP"